 Our rental revenue is primarily derived from the rental of our Inogen One and Inogen At Home systems to patients through reimbursement from Medicare, private payors and Medicaid, which typically also includes a patient responsibility component for patient co-insurance and deductibles.
-We expect our rental revenue to modestly increase in 2019, in spite of an additional 3.9% reduction in Medicare reimbursement rates for our products effective January 1, 2019 and the adoption of Accounting Standards Update (ASU) No. 2018-19 that requires reclassification of rental bad debt expense to be charged to rental revenue.
-We also expect that our rental revenue will be impacted by the number of sales representatives, the number of rental intake representatives, the level of and response from potential customers to direct-to-consumer marketing spend, product launches, and other uncontrollable factors such as changes in the market and competition.
+Rental revenue decreased slightly in the three months ended March 31, 2020, primarily due to lower patients on service, partially offset by higher Medicare reimbursement rates.
+We expect our rental revenue to modestly increase in 2020 as we scale the rental intake team, increase new rental setups, and benefit from the higher Medicare reimbursement rates for oxygen therapy.
+We also expect that our rental revenue will be impacted by the number of our sales and rental intake representatives, reimbursement rate changes including the impact of COVID-19 PHE changes, Round 2021 competitive bidding, the level of and response from potential customers to direct-to-consumer marketing spend, product launches, and other uncontrollable factors such as changes in the market and competition.